DFE-Digital/get-into-teaching-api/README.md

 We also call registered validators for subclasses of `BaseModel` when mapping CRM entities into our API models.
 If the CRM returns an invalid value according to our validation logic it will be nullified.
 An example of where this can happen is with postcodes; if the CRM returns an invalid postcode we will nullify it (otherwise the client may re-post the invalid postcode back to the API without checking it and receive a 400 bad request response unexpectedly).

 Property names in request models should be consistent with any hidden `BaseModel` models they encapsulate and map to.
-When consistent, we can intercept validation results in order surface these back to the original request model.
+When consistent, we can intercept validation results in order to surface these back to the original request model.
 For example, the `MailingListAddMember.UkDegreeGradeId` is consistent with `MailingListAddMember.Candidate.Qualifications[0].UkDegreeGradeId`.
 Any errors that appear on the `MailingListAddMember.Candidate.Qualifications[0].UkDegreeGradeId` property will be intercepted in the `MailingListAddMemberValidator` mapped back to `MailingListAddMember.UkDegreeGradeId`.

 ### Testing